northeastern-datalab/domain_net/network_analysis/readme.md

 --betweenness_source_target_nodes cell_nodes \
 --seed 1
 ```
-The above command calculated the BC scores for every node in the graph representation of the synthetic benchmark.
-Once the script finishes running a pandas dataframe is saved in the specified output directory with the BC score for each node.

 ### Example 3: Calculate Approximate BC scores for every node in the TUS benchmark by sampling 5000 nodes
 ```